 It can be very costly to lose an employee.
-Both costly for the team moral and the company’s wallet.
-On average, a bad hire of a salaried employee cost DKK 500,00 according to Randstad Danmark, and it counts from labor costs to time spend on reading through resumes and carry out job interviews.
+Both costly for the team's morale and the company's wallet.
+On average, a bad hire of a salaried employee cost DKK 500,00, according to Randstad Danmark, and it counts from labor costs to time spend on reading through resumes and carrying out job interviews.

-The preboarding should contain an introduction to the company, history, mission, etc. Preboarding create a sense of security and gives a greater connection to the new workplace faster and that’s why it can play a part in retaining employees.
+The preboarding should contain an introduction to the company, history, mission, etc. Preboarding creates a sense of security and gives a greater connection to the new workplace faster, and that's why it can play a part in retaining employees.

-Onboarding is a process where an employee goes from being an outsider to being an insider and that’s why a great start is important if you want to retain your employees.
-A study from Wynhurst Group shows that a structured onboarding process increases the change of retainment over 3 years with 56 %.
-Also, proper onboarding plays a part in creating engagement which plays a role in reducing the risk of the employee leaving the company within the first 12 months with 85 %.
+Onboarding is a process where an employee goes from being an outsider to being an insider, and that's why a great start is important if you want to retain your employees.
+A study from Wynhurst Group shows that a structured onboarding process increases the change of retainment over three years by 56 %.
+Also, proper onboarding plays a part in creating engagement which plays a role in reducing the risk of the employee leaving the company within the first 12 months by 85 %.

 3. A Clear Mission

 “How can my role play a part in fulfilling the company’s goal and mission?”
 If the employees can give a definite answer to that question, they are more likely to stay with the company.
 It creates meaningful work, instead of you standing still and don’t understand how to be useful for the company.
 Remember to introduce the mission already in the pre-or onboarding, and possibly make a plan for how the new employee can play a part in fulfilling the company’s shared mission.